 Humidity test chambers typically employ one of three dehumidification techniques to achieve lower humidity conditions.
 These methods may also be used in temperature-only applications, when risk of condensation high, usually due to massive test loads and/or very fast temperature cycling rates.

 Nearly every humidity chamber should have refrigeration or some cooling method to ensure humidity control.
 Relative humidity varies with temperature, so a stable temperature is required.
-The refrigeration in most humidity chambers also have a separate dehumidification coil to attract moisture.
+The refrigeration in most humidity chambers also has a separate dehumidification coil to attract moisture.
 The moisture collects on the coil, where it condenses and drains out of the chamber, thus dehumidifying the chamber.
 The coil is set to stay above freezing to avoid becoming covered with ice.

 De-humidification via refrigeration is standard on test chambers and can get relative humidity down to 10% at higher temperatures.
 For situations where even lower humidity is needed, there are three typical methods:

-Nitrogen gas is does not hold moisture, so it is naturally dry.
+Nitrogen gas does not hold moisture, so it is naturally dry.
 By slowly bleeding nitrogen gas into the chamber, moisture-laden air is pushed, or purged, out of the chamber.
-Carbon dioxide is not a dry gas and isn't suitable for this application.
+Carbon dioxide is not a dry gas and isn’t suitable for this application.
 Nitrogen should not be used in chambers where people may go inside.

 A dry-air purge system is more common than nitrogen.
 External compressed air is fed into a desiccant dryer system before being used to purge the chamber air.